dtmilano/CulebraTester-public/README.md

 Android testing can be complicated, time-consuming, and tedious.
 What if it didn’t have to be?

 **CulebraTester** provides a real-time point and click test recording through a web browser.
-This browser is connected to the Android device under test.
+This browser is connected to the Android device under test and the generated source code can be directly imported into Android Studio and run as a normal test.

 # Issues